CRA Crypto Audit 2026 – What Triggers One and How to Prepare in Canada

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →- Exchange data requests: CRA has obtained transaction data from Canadian exchanges (Coinsquare, Shakepay, Newton)
+- Exchange data requests: The CRA has obtained transaction data from Canadian exchanges including Coinsquare, Shakepay, and Newton

-- FINTRAC reports: Exchanges report large transactions to Canada's financial intelligence unit
+- FINTRAC reports: Exchanges are required to report large transactions to Canada's financial intelligence unit

-- Blockchain analytics: CRA uses analytics tools to trace on-chain activity
+- Blockchain analytics: The CRA uses analytics tools to trace on-chain activity — public blockchains are not anonymous

-- International information exchange: Canada shares data with IRS, OECD partners under AEOI
+- International information exchange: Canada shares data with the IRS and OECD partners under the Automatic Exchange of Information (AEOI) framework

 What Triggers a CRA Crypto Audit

-- T5008 slips from exchanges not matching reported income
+- T5008 slips from exchanges that don't match what you reported

-- No T1 filed despite known crypto activity
+- Not filing a T1 at all despite known crypto activity

-- Complete transaction history from all exchanges (CSV exports)
+- Complete transaction history from all exchanges in CSV format

 - Wallet addresses and blockchain records